robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 distribution from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

-Robot Framework 6.1 alpha 1 will be released on Friday March 17, 2023.
+Robot Framework 6.1 alpha 1 was released on Friday March 17, 2023.

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation